A Tier One University in a Top-Tier City

 “The research we are conducting in the laboratory is aligned with the broader issues of treating cardiovascular disease and cancer by combining stem cells and medicinal chemistry,” said Frantz.
 “In addition to advancing our research, gifts from donors and organizations provide undergraduates and graduate students with opportunities to gain valuable laboratory experience at the interface of chemistry and biology and contribute to the development of therapeutic solutions for a variety of diseases.”

-Luis Ahumada and his classmates in the College of Architecture Design/Build class transformed Raymond Russell Park into a world of knowledge and exploration for children in San Antonio.
+Luis Ahumada and his classmates in the College of Architecture, Construction and Planning Design/Build class transformed Raymond Russell Park into a world of knowledge and exploration for children in San Antonio.
 The renovation provides outdoor classrooms, cooling centers, a nature trail and a footbridge.

 “The Design/Build class encourages UTSA students to help their communities,” Luis said.
 “It gave us a chance to expand what we have learned in the classroom into actual work, answering real-world challenges.
 I learned a great deal and I will never forget the wonderful experience from that semester.”